Book award scam warning signs you shouldn’t ignore

 In the world of book awards, an actual scam is extremely rare.
 Of the thousands of book awards we've vetted, we've come across just two scams.
 But that's not quite the full picture.

-If an award follows through with its promises, it gave you what was advertised.
+If an award organization follows through with its promises, it gave you what was advertised.
 It wasn't a scam, but that doesn't mean authors can't feel disappointed.
 Some authors have high expectations of winning.

 Other times, the benefits of an award turn out to be not as good as they seemed on paper.
 Book awards don't guarantee winners, and that's a good thing.
-Book awards aren't valuable if they're not a little competitive.
+Book awards aren't valuable if they're not competitive.

 Book award scam warning signs you shouldn't ignore

 It's no secret that we're a fan of book awards.
 They can bring tremendous notability and story marketing opportunities to authors.
 But sharpening your eye for red flags isn’t a bad idea.
-If you're working independently with a book award organizer, here are some book award scam warning signs you shouldn’t ignore:

 A bare bones website